DataQuest5/streaming-cassandra-kafka/README.md

 You'll see the jupyter link that you can use to login to the interface.

-## Access spark interface
-Spark interface is available on: `localhost:8889`

 ## Start the Kafka console consumer in separate terminal: